Noor-Fatima25/javaScript/README.md

 # javaScript
-A code repo for everything I am going to learn in javaScript
+A code repository for everything I am learning in javaScript